SubbaReddi/ActionExecuteSample/README.md

 Bot Framework v4 using adaptive cards bot sample

-This bot has been created using [Bot Framework](https://dev.botframework.com), is shows how to send an Adaptive Card from the bot to the user.
+This bot has been created using [Bot Framework](https://dev.botframework.com), is shows how to send an Adaptive Card from the bot to the user and contains Action.Execute.

 ## Prerequisites